polyseam/cndi/docs/cloud-setup/external-dns/route53.md

 that External-DNS can use to manage Route53 records.

-This Secret will be used to authenticate with AWS Route53 from inside your CNDI Cluster, so that it can open your Ingress resources at a specified domain names.
+This Secret will be used to authenticate with AWS Route53 from inside your CNDI Cluster, so that it can open your Ingress resources to your specified domain names.

 If you are using EKS and are comfortable using the same `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` you used for your EKS Cluster provisioning, that is an